 Please follow my blog as I update with my progress.
 Unfortunately I don’t have the huge publicity machine that celebrities have when they do their big challenges so if you can find a little loose change in your wallet or even a huge wedge of spare cash please please please send it my way.
 Every penny really keeps me going, particularly when the days are dull.

 You know how some apparently normal people take on challenges that on the face of it look like they are way beyond the limit of what is typical or wise?

 I can’t say where or how the idea really originated, though I am beginning to suspect a long dog walk may well be the culprit.
-However having had the idea I’ve since read a fair few books and blogs from people who have completed the challenge to see if I could understand what motivated them.
+However, having had the idea, I’ve since read a fair few books and blogs from people who have completed the challenge to see if I could understand what motivated them.
 In conclusion – I don’t think they knew either.
 Maybe it’s an age thing?
 In truth I suspect it is an urge to do something tough that can also tangibly contribute and help.
 Some might describe it as a personal pilgrimage but maybe I see it as more of an item in my bucket list.
 I also find myself with the opportunity to raise money for two excellent causes.

 And my family?
 Despite my potential 10 month absence, my family are incredibly supportive.
-My partner lurches from enthusiastic support to worry and upset at my apparent desertion but she also insists that I have to do it and have no excuses anymore….gulp!
-The kids are hardly children anymore and though exams press for all of them, they are confident that modern technology can maintain communications and couldn’t be more enthusiastic.
+My partner lurches from enthusiastic support to worry and upset at my clear desertion but she also insists that I have to do it and have no excuses anymore….gulp!
+The kids are hardly children anymore and though exams press for all of them, they are confident that modern technology can keep up communications and couldn’t be more enthusiastic.
 I’m hoping that all of my family can join me at some time during the walk.